PenguinPP/FIT5120-TA16-Heat-Preparedness/README.md

 JavaScript library for building user interfaces.

 ### <a href="https://material-ui.com/">Material-UI</a>
-React components based on Materian Design.
+React components based on Material Design.

 ### <a href="https://www.npmjs.com/package/axios" >Axios </a>
 HTTP client for browser and NodeJS